cyinnove/subfalcon/README.md

 ## Features

-- Fetches subdomains for a given list of domains from crt.sh
+- Fetches subdomains for a given list of domains from:
+    1. crt.sh
+    2. hackertarget
+    3. anubis
+    4. Alienvault
+    5. rapiddns
+    6. urlscan.io
 - Monitors subdomains and sends updates to Discord (optional)
-- Logs errors to a file for debugging

 ## Prerequisites